flatironinstitute/CaImAn/use_cases/eLife_scripts/README.md

 - Run file CaImAn repository file  CaImAn/use_cases/eLife_scripts/preprocessing_files/Preprocess_CaImAn_batch.py
 - Same can be done for CaImAn/use_cases/eLife_scripts/preprocessing_files/Preprocess_CaImAn_online.py

-With these you can regenerate
+With these you can regenerate the results presented in the paper.